Ross Hauser, MD

 Sports Medicine doctor for athletic injuries

-I am an avid athlete myself having completed five ironman triathlons – Ironman Coeur D’Alene in 2004, Ironman Canada in 2005, Ironman Florida in 2006, Ironman Arizona in 2007, and Lake Placid in 2008.
+I am an avid athlete myself having completed five Ironman triathlons – Ironman Coeur D’Alene in 2004, Ironman Canada in 2005, Ironman Florida in 2006, Ironman Arizona in 2007, and Lake Placid in 2008.
 I have always loved sports but decided to get serious about it when I started reaching middle age!
 Having two marathons under my belt, I ran five more!
 After a sports injury caused me to vary my training, I became an avid swimmer and cyclist.
 That sports injury actually allowed me to accomplish my dream of completing an Ironman Race.
 I continue to train in all three sports and have completed a number of ultramarathons, the longest of which was a 60 mile running event.
-As a sports medicine doctor, I love working with athletes from all types of athleteics – especially because I have a treatment in my armamentarium that will get them back to their sports in no time!
+As a sports medicine doctor, I love working with athletes from all types of athletics – especially because I have a treatment in my armamentarium that will get them back to their sports in no time!

-Joint Instability (The Missing Diagnosis): I am always working on writing projects, whether it is a chapter of a medical textbook, a new book, or scientific paper.
-Currently, I am working on completing an extensive 1,000 page textbook on understanding Joint Instability and the numerous conditions associated with it, as well as how Prolotherapy is used to restore joint stability and integrity.
+Joint Instability (The Missing Diagnosis): I am always working on writing projects, whether it is a chapter of a medical textbook, a new book, or scientific papers.
+Currently, I am working on completing an extensive 1,000+ page textbook on understanding Joint Instability and the numerous conditions associated with it, as well as how Prolotherapy is used to restore joint stability and integrity.
 It has been a long process, but it is work that I am passionate about because I see so many lives that are devastated by chronic pain, as well as so many lives that are then turned around by Prolotherapy.
-It is information that I want to bring to the rest of the world!
+It is the information that I want to bring to the rest of the world!
 I consider myself a “Pain Crusader” wanting to help the world alleviate chronic musculoskeletal pain.
 One of my patients even made me a superhero cape!

 Editor-in-Chief: I have been fortunate to be able to spearhead the first international medical journal on the topic of Prolotherapy as the editor-in-chief of the Journal of Prolotherapy®.
 This journal is unique in that it has a target audience of both physicians and patients.
 The purpose of this journal is to provide the readers with new cutting-edge information on Prolotherapy, as well as provide a forum for physicians and patients alike to tell their stories.
 Caring Medical has been able to document and present a number of research articles in the journal, including a cutting-edge article showing that meniscal tears to the knee can be repaired with Prolotherapy.
 Publishing these papers has been instrumental in helping document the life-changing, healing effects of Prolotherapy so that people can live their lives without a lifetime of prescription drug use, arthroscopies, surgery, and disability.